 The Florida towns of old were places where folks sat on their front porches and chatted with neighbors walking by.
 People could walk to the post office, the library or the grocery store.

 Mr. Davis wanted to create this kind of town using Florida Cracker architecture.
-This features small wood frame houses with big porches.
+This features small wood frame houses with big porches and white picket fences.

 In an oceanside community like Seaside Florida, the houses have windows that actually open and provide good cross ventilation for enjoyment of the sea breezes.

 Wide roof overhangs provide shade from the Florida sun and protection from the torrential summer rains.

 Mr. Davis created this ideal community with the help of Miami architects Andres Duany and Elizabeth Plater-Zyberk.

 Other architects, including Melanie Taylor and Robert Orr, designed most of the buildings in Seaside Florida.